-While my boyfriend and I took some much-needed time out for ourselves in a brand-new place, I decided to play a writerly game throughout our trip.
+While I took some much-needed time out for ourselves in a brand-new place, I decided to play a writerly game throughout our trip.
 I consciously evaluated the environment of everywhere we went with sensing words and phrases, attempting to describe the experience as if I were planning to write a story that takes place there.
 It turned out to be a pretty useful game, and is one that I plan to play the day I get to go to Greece to explore for the next story I want to write.
 The results are below, along with a few photos in case you wanted to see.

 The cooing coqui frogs calling to each other in the cool dusk light.

 The wash of the ocean on the sand.
 Ancient and unending.

 The tangy smell of the salty sea air that sticks to my skin and nests in my hair.
 A scent I have missed dearly.

 The rapid pace of spoken Spanish in my ear.